jjmartegarcia/machinelearning/README.md

 5. How to the choose the right machine learning algorithm with cheat sheets.

-6. Excercises: Practical guided excercises in Jupyter Notebook format and tutorials are provided.
+6. Excercises: Practical publicly available guided excercises in Jupyter Notebook format and tutorials are provided.

 7. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.